"Theater today must reclaim its roots, its sense of ceremony and celebration, its ability to provoke and empower"

 --Kari Margolis

 As a Guest Artist, Kari has led hundreds of workshops and residencies at Universities, theaters, and private studios nationally and abroad.
 She has been a returning teaching artist for the Association of Professional Actors and Directors of Catalunya, Barcelona, and has been a Master Teacher for the Kennedy Center’s American College Theatre Festival for 15 years.
-Each year, the Kennedy Center offers one full scholarship to a National Irene Ryan finalist to train with Kari at the Center.
+Each year, the Kennedy Center offered one full scholarship to a National Irene Ryan finalist to train with Kari at the Center.

 Click here to view a full Curriculum Vitae.